jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 ```

 - `Access-Control-Allow-Methods` - The _unusual_ methods to allow.
 This can be a comma-separated list.
 If the main request is to be sent without credentials, this can be `*` to allow any method.
 - `Access-Control-Allow-Headers` - The _unusual_ headers to allow.
-If the main request is to be sent without credentials, this can be `*` to allow any [not-forbidden](https://fetch.spec.whatwg.org/#forbidden-header-name) header.
+If the main request is to be sent without credentials, this can be `*` to allow any header that isn't on the [💀 FORBIDDEN LIST 💀](https://fetch.spec.whatwg.org/#forbidden-header-name).

 The preflight response must also pass a regular CORS check, so it needs `Access-Control-Allow-Origin`, and also `Access-Control-Allow-Credentials: true` if the main request is to be sent with credentials.